 The answer is simple: the elephants come out with their mahouts and all you have to do is follow them, see what they do and how they eat.
 Because they do the latter 80% of the day.
 That may not sound appealing, but I assure you… it is.
 Because you can look at those beautiful animals for hours, right?
 I know I could.

 What do you contribute?

-For a stay of 2 or more days you will also do an afternoon of volunteering.
-Okay, my contribution consisted of watering plants for the elephants and other small jobs.
-But the stories you exchange with other volunteers I found incredibly interesting.
-And then you take the work for granted, don’t you?
+It is possible to join the Elephant Valley Project for one day, but also for two days.
+Or even a whole week or a whole month.
+If you stay for two days or more you will also do volunteer work.
+Okay, my contribution consisted of watering plants for the elephants and other small chores.
+But the stories you exchange with other volunteers are extremely interesting.

-Final word about the Elephant Valley Project
+Final words about the Elephant Valley Project

-Visit the Elephant Valley Project in Mondulkiri?
+Would you like to visit the Elephant Valley Project in Mondulkiri, Cambodia?

 Hotel: In Sen Monorom I stayed in Chantha Sreypich Guesthouse.
 Basic, but fine for 5 dollars a night.